IldarFarh/LTradeWebSite/README.md

-# LTradeWebSite
+# leasing-trade-site
-Corporate web site
+LTrade Corporate site
+This is my first project